 To address this fundamental question, we combined several related questions into two scales.
-First, we combined seven questions on the frequency of use of the Internet for protest-related activities, which include questions relating to online discussion of the political situation with known and unknown people, online searches for information on local and national protest events, and the use of the Internet to share information within Tunisia as well as to international audiences15.
+First, we combined seven questions on the frequency of use of the Internet for protest-related activities, which include questions relating to online discussion of the political situation with known and unknown people, online searches for information on local and national protest events, and the use of the Internet to share information within Tunisia as well as to international audiences.
 Second we combined four questions on offline political behavior during the revolution, including such activities as participating in demonstrations; leafleting, wearing clothing, buttons or stickers with political messages; or discussing politics face to face.
-Figure 2 shows both scales, where it is clear that there is a cumulative frequency of political activity tends toward the lower end of the scale.
+Figure 2 shows both scales, where it is clear that there is a cumulative frequency for respondents who used the internet for protest-related activity, while their cumulative frequency of political activity tends toward the lower end of the scale.
 Despite the difference in engagement between on-line and off-line activities, our analysis shows that there is a significant relationship between internet activity and the participation in protest activity.